 There are few things that say "welcome" more than a vase brimming with fresh flowers or green foliage.
-It's a small accent, but it shows that you took the time to add a personal touch for your guests' arrival.
-This farmhouse guest room belonging to Ashley of Little Glass Jar looks fresh and friendly thanks to the pale-green eucalyptus next to the bed and the dark wood features throughout.
+It's a small accent, but it shows that you took the time to add a personal touch to the space just for your guests.
+This farmhouse-inspired room belonging to Ashley of Little Glass Jar flaunts an organic note thanks to the pale green eucalyptus next to the bed and the dark wood features throughout.

-Before going to bed, or first thing in the morning, your guest may want to spend some quiet time reading ... or playing Candy Crush.
-So dedicate a corner in your guest bedroom for a comfy chair and soft textiles.
-We just love the accent chair by the window in Anne Sage's bedroom, which makes the perfect reading nook.
+Before going to bed, or first thing in the morning, your visitor may want to spend some quiet time reading ... or playing Candy Crush.
+So, fill a corner in your guest bedroom with a comfy chair and soft textiles.
+And if space allows, include a reading light as well, like Anne Sage did in this picture-perfect reading nook.

 3. Decorate with one-of-a-kind, personal pieces.

-Even though it's not your personal sanctuary, don't be afraid to introduce a little personality.
-One easy way to do that is with vintage finds, which are impeccably displayed in this guest bedroom designed by Emily Henderson.
+Even though this isn't your personal sanctuary, don't be afraid to introduce a little personality.
+One easy way to do that is with vintage pieces of home decor, which are impeccably displayed in this guest bedroom designed by Emily Henderson.
 The end result is a completely unique and original stay — one that your guests won't get anywhere else.

 4. Include plenty of storage.

-Another way to show your guests that you're looking out for them is by providing plenty of storage space.
-If the room isn't equipped with a standalone closet, be sure to include an armoire for hanging coats and clothes, like the one in this guest bedroom belonging to Chanel Dror.
-You can also offer luggage racks, closet space, and upholstered storage benches, too.
+Another way to show houseguests that you're thinking about them is by providing plenty of storage space.
+If the room isn't equipped with a standalone closet, be sure to include an armoire for hanging coats and clothes, like the one in this setup.
+You can also offer luggage racks, closet space, and storage benches, too.
 If space is at a premium or your guest room isn't quite finished, a couple of baskets can serve as a spot to place clothing in a pinch.

-5. Create a mini library of beloved books.
+5. Create a mini library stocked with beloved books.

 6. Offer breakfast in bed.